DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/85 Charts - Data Binding/50 Update Data/20 Using jQuery.md

-When using jQuery, rebind the data source to your widget in order to update data in this widget.
+When using jQuery, rebind the data source to your UI component in order to update data in this UI component.
 To do this, obtain its instance at first.
 The following code snippet demonstrates how this can be done for a pie chart.

 	<!--JavaScript-->var pieChart = $("#pieChartContainer").dxPieChart("instance");